I506dk/SSAD/README.md

 ```

 ## Usage
-To run SSAD for the first time:
+To run ssad.py for the first time:
 ```
 python ssad.py
 ```